Aliases for DUSP3 Gene

 GeneCards Summary for DUSP3 Gene

 DUSP3 (Dual Specificity Phosphatase 3) is a Protein Coding gene.
-Diseases associated with DUSP3 include byssinosis and vaccinia.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Diseases associated with DUSP3 include vaccinia and cervix carcinoma.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is DUSP26.
+An important paralog of this gene is DUSP15.

 UniProtKB/Swiss-Prot for DUSP3 Gene